-- a) Village staff will need to review ordinances in place from surrounding communities further to determine the language necessary to determine answers to some of the questions stated above. - 3.
+- a) Village staff will need to review ordinances in place from surrounding communities further to determine appropriate ordinance language and additional research would be necessary to answer some of the questions stated above. - 3.
+Timing.
 During our initial discussions, Village staff reviewed the topics previously stated.
 The consensus of the group was that more research in certain areas would be needed to craft an acceptable ordinance to be considered by the Committee of the Whole and Village Board.
-Based on schedules and current workload and the number of things to be considered in ordinance creation, the group estimated a completion timeframe of 12-14 months.
-Based on the departmental staff requirements to accomplish the ordinance creation for consideration, there would be a substantial cost to do so. - 4.
-There was some level of concern from the group that it did not appear that there was a complete consensus from the Committee of the Whole that they would be in favor of an update to the current ordinance.
-So based on the potential cost implications
+Based on schedules and current workload and the number of things to be considered in ordinance creation, the group estimated a completion timeframe of 12months.
+Based on the departmental staff requirements to accomplish revisions to the ordinance for consideration, there would be a substantial cost to do so. - 4.
+Committee of the Whole.
+There was some level of concern from the group that it did not appear that there was a complete consensus from the Committee of the Whole that they would be in favor of allowing sales of non-novelty fireworks and to allow user permits to be expanded to individuals and groups of individuals, Before the staff commits time to work on changes to the ordinance, staff wants to make sure the Committee is in favor of broadening the ordinance for sales and permitting. - 5.
+Staff Takeaways.
+While ordinance revisions can be drafted to effect a broadening of the ordinance, two overriding takeaways from the discussion among the Village's professional staff were concerns that broadening the scope of the ordinance would not enhance public safety and would create additional administrative oversight and enforcement burdens that would outweigh any perceived benefits from an expanded ordinance.